 - Extracts each object with a

-base64 field as an attachment
+base64 or url field as an attachment

-- Uploads the images to storage
+- Downloads (for URLs) and uploads the images to storage

-- Strips the base64 data from
+- Strips the image data from

 output_data to keep the database lean